dominikviererbe/HashValueFormatValidationPerformance/README.md

-# Hash Value Format Validation
+# Hash Value Format Validation Performance

 In this repository the performance of various methods is measured of checking if a string contains a valid hash value.